iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 If you want to get specific column you have to specify column name like this.
 `SELECT firstname, lastname FROM employee`
-- by this command you will get only firstname and lastname column from `employee` name.
+- by this command you will get only firstname and lastname column from `employee` table.

 **WHERE CLAUSE**
 - `WHERE` clause is used for filtering `rows` based on condition.